Pilot Mountain (North Carolina)

-Pilot Mountain, a metamorphic quartzite monadnock rising to a peak 2421 ft above sea level, is one of the most distinctive natural features in the U.S. state of North Carolina.
+Pilot Mountain, a monadnock rising to a peak 2421 ft above sea level, is one of the most distinctive natural features in the U.S. state of North Carolina.
 It is a remnant of the ancient chain of Sauratown Mountains.
-The Saura Native Americans, the region's earliest known inhabitants, called the mountain "Jomeokee", meaning "great guide".

 Description

 U.S. Route 52 passes through the town of Pilot Mountain near the mountain, which is about 20 miles northwest of Winston-Salem, and the city of Mount Airy is 14 miles farther north.

 Pilot Mountain has two distinctive features, named Big Pinnacle and Little Pinnacle.
 Big Pinnacle (also called "The Knob") has high and colorful bare rock walls, with a rounded top covered by vegetation, reaching approximately 1400 ft above the surrounding terrain.
 Visitors can take a paved road to the park visitor center and campgrounds, then up to a parking lot on the ridge.
 Trails from there allow access to the main Little Pinnacle Overlook and other viewing stations.

 Pilot Mountain is part of Pilot Mountain State Park, which extends to the Yadkin River via a corridor of land, and it is associated with nearby Horne Creek Living Historical Farm.
 The curved depression between the ridge slope, the Little Pinnacle, and the round knob of the Big Pinnacle enhances the mountain's distinctive appearance from a distance.
 Other interesting rock formations are to the east at privately held Sauratown Mountain, and the higher complex at Hanging Rock State Park.

 In November 2021, a 1,050-acre wildfire covered Pilot Mountain State Park.
 This fire enveloped Pilot Mountain as well, with smoke covering the iconic Knob.